 Version Author Purpose Date 1.0 ESS Baseline evidence review of public sources accessed up to August 2022.
-30/09/2002 1.1 ESS Minor update to clarify risk impacts of NVZs on P21 and the information on marine outfalls on P23.
-13/04/2023
+30/09/2002

 Executive summary

 This baseline evidence review provides a high level summary of key published information about the current position, recent trends and performance and progress towards relevant targets and standards in the area of water in Scotland.